 STEP 7: SPF

-UV light can damage both the upper and lower layers of the skin and for this reason it is important that you protect the health of your skin by applying a broad-spectrum SPF sun lotion after your moisturiser.
-To ensure the level of protection is maintained, ensure that any product previously applied has been fully absorbed before you apply your sun lotion.
+UV light can damage both the upper and lower layers of the skin and for this reason it is important that you protect the health of your skin by applying a broad-spectrum SPF sun lotion if you are going to be outside.
+To ensure the level of protection is maintained, it is important that you apply sun cream directly after exfoliation and do not apply any creams or serums underneath.
 If you find your sun cream isn’t absorbing as quickly as usual, applying with tapping motions can help to speed up absorption rates.

 A scent-free soothing, hydrating and regenerating serum for ultra-sensitive skin